ngchihuan/LightPyCL/README.md

 lightsources = [lightsource0, lightsource1]
 ```

-*ray_count* defines the amount of rays the light source is to emit and *directivity* is the directional power distribution function of the light source.
+*ray_count* defines the number of rays the light source is to emit, and *directivity* is the directional power distribution function of the light source.
 Note that elevation is measured away from the *direction* the light source is pointing in.

 The first light source origin is placed on the left hand side of the scene (x=-1, y and z = 0) and the second source is on the right (x=+1).

-The first source is pointing to the upper right [1,0,1] and the second source is pointing up left [-1,0,1] with a respective power of 1.0 and 2.0 and the same amount of rays.
+The first source is pointing to the upper right [1,0,1] and the second source is pointing up left [-1,0,1] with a respective power of 1.0 and 2.0 and the same number of rays.

 Finally, all the light sources are added to the list *lightsources* which can be handed to the raytracer.

 ### Optical elements and scene objects

-To generate optical elements the an instance of *geo_optical_elements* is required
+To generate optical elements, an instance of *geo_optical_elements* is required

 ```
 import geo_optical_elements as goe